spodernet/spodernet.github.io/about.md

 My name is Alessio Chiapperini, on the Internet you can find me under the alias *spidernet* or some clever variation of it (I like using *spookernet* in October).
 I am a graduate student in CS at [Università degli studi di Udine](https://www.uniud.it/en) and I am currently in the process of writing my thesis on *bigraphical reactive systems*.
-My interesets ranges from low-level programming and embedded to formal verification, (mathematical) logic, distributed systems, compilers and information theory.
+My interests ranges from low-level programming and embedded systems to formal verification, (mathematical) logic, distributed systems, compilers and information theory.

 This blog is mainly about what I do outside my studies.
 Here I mainly write about topics that I find interesting, things I've recently learned or cool ideas.